 The condemnation was delivered as a collective letter to the president of the United Nations Human Rights Council from Australia, Canada, Iceland, Japan and New Zealand, along with 17 European nations, mostly from the European Union.
 In the letter, the nations urged China to cease detention of the Muslim Uighurs in detention centers.

-China’s foreign ministry spokesman Geng Shuang said at a daily news briefing the crackdown was required for national security and the nations criticizing China were interfering with its sovereignty.
+China’s foreign ministry spokesman Geng Shuang told a daily news briefing in Beijing that the crackdown was required for national security, and nations criticizing China were interfering with its sovereignty.

 The group of nations had asked the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, to publish the letter on its website, but did not request a resolution from Human Rights Council, which was wrapping up a three-week regular session this week.